Political Science Course Descriptions

 311 Introduction to International Law (4 credits) This course provide a comprehensive overview of the role and function of international law in the world system, emphasizing its history, structure, and ability to mitigate conflict.
 Participants examine the major components of international law, with particular emphasis on human rights and the law of armed conflict.
 Subjects covered include the use of force, arms control, detention and torture, terrorism, war crimes, and self-determination.
 This course utilizes reading, research, discussion and simulations, to assist participants in applying legal concepts to current international situations.
 Prerequisite: Permission of the instructor.

-340 The Judiciary (4 credits; Spring) This is an examination of the roles of courts and judges, especially Supreme Court justices, in the American political system.
+340 The Judiciary (4 credits) This is an examination of the roles of courts and judges, especially Supreme Court justices, in the American political system.
 It includes the recruitment and socialization of judges, the political framework in which they function, the factors that influence their decisions, and the impact of their decisions on the American political system.
-Offered in odd years.
 Prerequisite: Junior standing; or permission of the instructor.
 PS 101 American Politics strongly recommended.

-350 The Presidency (4 credits; Fall) This analysis of the nature and role of the American presidency examines the contemporary institution of the presidency and its effectiveness.
+350 The Presidency (4 credits) This analysis of the nature and role of the American presidency examines the contemporary institution of the presidency and its effectiveness.
 It discusses the sources of presidential power, the constitutional basis of the presidency, the role of the executive office and the White House staff, and the relationship between personality traits and the exercise of presidential power.
-Offered in odd years.
 Prerequisite: Junior standing; or permission of the instructor.
 PS 101 American Politics strongly recommended.

-380 Political Internship (2 or 4 credits; Fall, Spring, Summer) In this internship in Philadelphia or elsewhere, selected in consultation with faculty advisers according to special interests, placement possibilities include federal, state and local government agencies; community organizations; political campaigns; public and private institutions; and other agencies dealing with political concerns.
+380 Political Internship (2 or 4 credits) In this internship in Philadelphia or elsewhere, selected in consultation with faculty advisers according to special interests, placement possibilities include federal, state and local government agencies; community organizations; political campaigns; public and private institutions; and other agencies dealing with political concerns.
 A learning contract is required.
 Pass/Fail.
 Credit may vary depending upon the scope of the commitment and the provisions of the learning contract.
 Prerequisite: Junior standing; or permission of the instructor.

 389 Independent Study This directed in-depth reading and research is devoted to specific topics in political science and government.
 Prerequisites: Junior standing, 3.0 GPA in the major and overall, and permission of the chairperson and instructor concerned.

-403 Culture and Conflict (4 credits; Fall) Cultural differences among members of any group are frequently the source of misunderstanding and can lead to conflict.
+403 Culture and Conflict (4 credits) Cultural differences among members of any group are frequently the source of misunderstanding and can lead to conflict.
 This course analyzes variables, trends, communication and conflict.
 Its focus is to gain cultural self-awareness, a new framework for understanding others, and strategies to make progress through differences.
 Specific cultures and conflicts are analyzed, compared and contrasted.
-Cross-listed with IPCR as IP 503.
+Cross-listed as IP 503.
 Undergraduate enrollment may be limited.

-421 International Organizations (4 credits; Fall) This course covers the role of international organizations in conflict management and resolution, including intergovernmental organizations, regional organizations and nongovernmental organizations.
-Cross-listed with IPCR as IP 521.
+421 International Organizations (4 credits) This course covers the role of international organizations in conflict management and resolution, including intergovernmental organizations, regional organizations and nongovernmental organizations.
+Cross-listed as IP 521.
 Undergraduate enrollment may be limited.
 Prerequisite: PS 241 and senior standing or permission of the instructor.

-490 Senior Thesis Seminar (4 credits; Fall, Spring) This is a supervised preparation of a portfolio documenting student learning and containing a culminating written project on a topic selected by the student.
-It includes opportunities for integration and reflection, collaborative learning, peer review, a career workshop, and public oral presentation of the senior thesis.
+490, 491 Senior Thesis Seminar (4 credits each; 490 in fall only, 491 in spring only) This is a supervised preparation of a senior thesis on a topic selected by the student.
+The course includes opportunities for integration and reflection, collaborative learning, peer review, career workshops, and public oral presentation of the senior thesis.
 It reviews methodology in political science and incorporates outside evaluation, primary sources, and original research.
 Prerequisites: Senior standing in Political Science; MA 141 Elementary Statistics recommended.